jwaterson/medexpress-consultation/README.md

 2. Tooling for support users to perform CRUD ops on the main types where appropriate (Condition, Question, etc.)
 3. Add logging for better application visibility and ease of debugging if an issue arises.
+4. Add the concept of universal questions, common to most/all consultations, which do not possess a condition id (e.g. "Do you consent to a doctor reviewing your answers?").
+These could perhaps be cached to reduce consultation load time.

 ## Open API Documentation